malthesr/winsfs/README.md

 Note also that the output SFS is unnormalised: the values in the SFS sums to the total number of (intersecting) input sites.
 Hence, to get the SFS on probability scale, you can simply divide each value by the sum.

+See the [View](#view) section for normalising or folding the output spectrum, or for conversion to other formats.

 ### Streaming

 It is possible to run `winsfs` in so-called "streaming mode".
 Unlike the main usage mode described above, streaming mode uses only a trivial amount of RAM (a couple of MB, say), but this comes at the expense of disk space usage and longer run-time.
 If you have the RAM required to run in the main usage mode, doing so will be more convenient.